-Leinster likely to be without McFadden and Douglas for Dragons game
+are likely to be without wing Fergus McFadden and secondrow

 McFadden is following the return-to-play protocols after sustaining a head injury in a collision with Bath centre Kyle Eastmond during last Saturday's Champions Cup quarter-final at the Aviva Stadium.

 Douglas, who missed the Bath match with a back injury, won’t play against the Dragons and is a doubt for Sunday week when Leinster take on two-time reigning European champions Toulon in Marseille.